visual-essays/essays/help.md

 ## .ve-image {#ve-image .no-offset}

 The `.ve-image` tag is the most commonly used essay tag.
 The tag creates an IIIF image viewer that is able to display one or more images.
+Multiple images (ip to 3) may also be displayed using various `compare` modes.

 ### .ve-image Attributes

+#### Boolean Attributes

+- **compare**:  The `compare` attribute is used in multi-image mode to compare 2 or 3 images.
+The compare attribute accepts two possible values, `curtain` and `sync`, defining the comparison mode used.
+In `curtain` mode the images are stacked on top of each other and cursor movements over the image will reveal or hide relevant sections of each image in the stack.
+In `sync` mode the images to compare are displayed side-by-side with zoom and panning actions applied to each simultaneously.
+-
+#### Key-Value Attributes
 - **src**:  The URL to the IIIF manifest for the image to display in the viewer.
 This attribute can be omitted when multiple using the viewer in multi-image mode.
 - **seq**:  A number defining the image to use in a multi-image manifest.
 If not specified the dafault value is `1`.
-- **id**:  An optional.
+- **alt**:  The text to use in the `alt` tag used by screen readers.
+If not provided an `alt` tag is automatically generated from the manifest label property.
 - **options**:  The `options` attribute is used to define the [IIIF image request parameters](https://iiif.io/api/image/2.1/#image-request-parameters) for an image.
 This attribute is most commonly used to define a coordinates for displaying an image region.
 - **fit**:  The `fit` attribute controls the display of an image in the viewer viewport.
 In the default mode (`contain`) the entire image is show with letter-boxing applied to the top and bottom or left and right when the image aspect ratio differs from the viewers.
 When the value `cover` is used the entire viewport is filled and the image display is cropped as needed to fit.
 - **compare**:  The `compare` attribute is used in multi-image mode to compare 2 or 3 images.
 The compare attribute accepts two possible values, `curtain` and `sync`, defining the comparison mode used.
 In `curtain` mode the images are stacked on top of each other and cursor movements over the image will reveal or hide relevant sections of each image in the stack.
 In `sync` mode the images to compare are displayed side-by-side with zoom and panning actions applied to each simultaneously.
-- **alt**:  The text to use in the `alt` tag used by screen readers.
-If not provided an `alt` tag is automatically generated from the manifest label property.

 **Positional attributes**:  `src options seq fit`

+**Boolean attributes**: `compare curtain sync `

 ### Multiple images mode

 To use more than one image with a `.ve-image` viewer the Markdown nested list notation is used.
-A Markdown list is defined by prefixing the `    - ` text to each list element on separate lines.
+A Markdown list is defined by prefixing the `    - `  (4 spaces followed by the dash character) text to each list element on separate lines.
 Each list element can include positional and/or key-value attributes for the associated image.

 ### Manifest URLs